 Hong Kong also has a high population density that means housing is largely based in the metropolis.
 Space is extremely limited and cities are traversed with the aid of elevators, sky-bridges, corridors and underground passageways.
 It is possible to navigate through large parts of cities without touching real ground.
 In these ‘concrete jungles’, there are few parks and one often has to venture out into the mountains for outdoor recreation.
 As such, though physical activity is valued, the culture places a more immediate value on intellectual efforts, such as pursuing academic and business excellence.

-Confucianism has had a significant influence in Hong Kong.
+Confucianism has also had a significant influence in Hong Kong.
 This way of thinking puts emphasis on the importance of healthy human interactions by promoting the idea that relationships between people should be unequal but with clearly defined hierarchical roles (for example, ruler and subject, husband and wife, father and son).
 It is thought that when this natural inequality is accepted and respected, it becomes easier to maintain harmonious, stable relations among individuals and society as a whole.
 However, Hong Kongers are arguably more influenced by Western ideas such as freedom of speech, rule of law and due to their period of rule.
 Though Confucianism forms the basis for many of Hong Kong’s cultural roots, few people (especially among the young generation) uphold all its values.
 Today, local Hong Kongere largely reject the concepts of natural inequality and hierarchical roles.

 Hong Kong is more than Western societies.
 Individuals often perceive themselves to be members of groups rather than autonomous actors.
 These groups reflect or come to define who its members are and often expect a high level of loyalty.
 For example, the group’s interests usually supersede those of the individual, even if they conflict.
 Furthermore, group members expect to receive preferential treatment over anyone who is not part of the group.
 In return for this loyalty, an individual gains a sense of belonging, protection and unity.